springxu0800/Linux.Howto-EGLFS-Mali-LimaPanfrost-NoX/README.md

 ---

 ## QT-5.9.8
-*Change your PREFIX/LIBDIR or CROSS COMPILE OPTIONS as needed,this is setup for* *native compiles.*
+*Change your PREFIX/LIBDIR and/or CROSS COMPILE OPTIONS as needed, as this is setup for* *native compiles.*

 ```